C-memory-object-model-study-group/c-mom-sg/notes/cmom-0010-2021-08-29-clarifying-uninitialised-reads-v9.md

    iv) something else

-Case 2 - address taken:
+## Case 2 - address taken:

 We could either keep UB or give a more constrained semantics, e.g. that it must either (however the implementation prefers) be reported as a compile-time or run-time error or be treated as a concrete allocation-time nondeterministic value.

-Straw poll: For an uninitialised reads of a scalar non-character typed object of automatic storage duration, for a type that does not (on the platform in question) have trap representations, if the address is never taken, should it be:
+Straw poll 3: For an uninitialised reads of a scalar non-character typed object of automatic storage duration, for a type that does not (on the platform in question) have trap representations, if the address is never taken, should it be: